tdf/salt-states-base/doc/testing.rst

     sudo ./build.sh

-  This will download Debian 6, Debian 7, CentOS 6 and Ubuntu 12.04 containers and install and configure a masterless salt in them.
+  This will download Debian 7, Debian 8, CentOS 7 and Ubuntu 12.04 as well as 14.04 containers and install and configure a masterless salt in them.

 - Run the test suite::

-    sudo ./run.sh
+    sudo ./test.sh

   This runs a local highstate with all states enabled in each of the containers.
 The output can be found in the directory :file:`test/log`.